BLE-LTER/ble-handbook/handbook.md

 Make sure to do the following:

 - Update the Box spreadsheet under Beaufort LTER/Personnel
-- Update Marty Downs if appropriate
+- Update the LTER Network's list ([see instructions](https://lter.github.io/im-manual/site-personnel))
 - Update our website display
 - Update metabase in several places (lter_metabase."ListPersonnel" and mb2eml_r.boilerplate.project for core personnel).
 They might not have an entry in metabase yet.
 - Update appropriate mailing lists